NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 - Sprint boards, Repos and Pipelines etc. can all be managed from one single application.
 - Capability to store unlimited numbers of projects.

+Forum based information posted by the average user: https://www.trustradius.com/products/azure-devops-services/reviews?qs=pros-and-cons#reviews

 ## Weaknesses

 Depending on the audience a weakness for Azure DevOps may be the lack of a free trial, making it so that the user must know that they want to use this system or pay for something unknown.

-#### Some mentioned weaknesses when researched:
+##### Some mentioned weaknesses when researched:

 - lack of possibilities to divide sub tasks and timings in a distinct matter.
 - Time divide between each task.
-- Many options, but can at times be hard to find / understand for new users.
+- Poor user interface in terms of; Many user options that can at times be hard to find / understand for new users.
 - License costs.
-- Needs better documentation.
+- Not as customizable as JIRA.

+Forum based information posted by the average user: https://www.trustradius.com/products/azure-devops-services/reviews?qs=pros-and-cons#reviews

 ## Comparison

-Compare the product to other products in the same category, if applicable.

-This Case Study had a closer look at Azure DevOps but while also comparing it to GitHub which is owned by the same software developer after 2018.
+This Case Study had a closer look at Azure DevOps but while also comparing it to GitHub which is now owned by the same software developer since 2018.

 While researching both Azure DevOps and GitHub some differences emergered but it all comes down to what needs and goals your team has, for some a combination of both might be better than choosing one.

-#### Benefits of Azure DevOps
+##### Benefits of Azure DevOps

 From the project management aspects Azure DevOps seems to be better for planning with management systems like Scrum and Kanban.
 This is due to the system being more mature and has had more time to develop the software.

 This can easily be used in combination with GitHub if your prefer, due to the integration possibilities between GitHub and for example Azure Boards, giving the user the best of both worlds.

 Azure also has an advantage over Github when looking at the workflow development.
-Developers can here configure tasks with and easy-to-use UI and drag them into a pipeline while using Azure DevOps.
+Developers can here configure tasks with an easy-to-use UI and drag them into a pipeline while using Azure DevOps.

-#### Benefits of GitHub
+##### Benefits of GitHub

 In a comparison there is also another side.
 GitHub also has some features that are better than Azure DevOps, some of whom is pricing.
 It has been mentioned before in this case study that Github has a free option while Azure DevOps you will have to pay for a licence making GitHub a cheaper option and also for smaller development teams a better one.